Baumtreter/ha-todo-inbox-synchronizer/README.md

 > **VIBE-CODE DISCLAIMER: CODE WRITTEN WITH AI ASSISTANCE**
 >
 > This blueprint and this README were created with AI assistance.
-I defined the problem, the behavior, and the acceptance tests.
-The AI wrote the YAML and helped with the documentation.
-I reviewed and tested the result in Home Assistant.
-I am not calling myself a developer because an AI produced some YAML after I asked it questions.
-I am calling this a small solution to an annoying problem, because that is what it is.
+I defined the problem, the constraints, and the acceptance tests.
+The AI generated the YAML and helped with the documentation.
+I reviewed the output and tested it in Home Assistant.
 >
-> K2-SO would probably describe this as a questionable use of resources.
-He would not be wrong.
-The useful part is that the automation was tested, the failure path was checked, and the source item survives if the target add fails.
+> The automation works in the tested scenario.
+This is a useful fact.
+It is not a guarantee.
+Please do not confuse the two.
+That mistake has already caused enough software.

 ## Why this exists

-Alexa used to be a useful voice inbox for shopping items.
+Alexa was a useful voice inbox for shopping items.
 Then Amazon improved the Alexa+ experience even further.

 No. Not really.

+The result was more polished and less useful for the one thing I needed.
+An impressive achievement, if the objective was to add ceremony to groceries.

 In my setup, getting a spoken item onto the shopping list I actually use became unnecessarily awkward.
+I did not need a new philosophy of shopping.
+I needed the item to arrive in the right list.

 Bring! remains the household's actual shopping list.
 Alexa is quick to talk to.
-So I wanted a simple split:
+Home Assistant is available to perform the boring part.
+This blueprint provides the simple split:

 - Alexa is the voice inbox.
 - Bring! is the actual shopping list.
-- Home Assistant moves the item between them.
+- Home Assistant moves the item.

-That is all this project does.
-It does not attempt to redesign shopping, replace Bring!, or negotiate peace between two competing lists.
-Amazon can keep polishing the experience.
-Home Assistant can just move the item.
+That is all.
+No grand platform strategy.
+No bidirectional reconciliation ceremony.
+One list receives the input.
+One list remains authoritative.
+The system remains operational.

-## What this little machine does
+## What this does

 - Watches the selected **source** to-do list for `todo.item_added`.
 - Processes only the UIDs delivered by that trigger.